Backpacking the Long Path

 Camping

 Camping is permitted on State land at elevations below 3500 feet and at least 150 feet from water or trails.
-Only the first 0.75 miles of the LP in this section is on State land.
-The rest of the trail is on private property and camping is not permitted.
+The first 0.75 miles of the LP in this section is on State land.
+The trail is on private property for the next 2.5 miles and camping is not permitted.
+Beyond that the trail enters Mount Hayden State Forest and remains on State land to the end of this section.
+Camping is permitted following the same rules as above.

 Lodging